kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 * Dependencies from TileDB
     * Zlib headers and libraries
     * OpenSSL headers and libraries
+* If you wish to import [[CSV data into TileDB|Importing-CSV-into-GenomicsDB]], then you need [libcsv](https://sourceforge.net/projects/libcsv/).
+You also need to pass special flags while invoking make (see below).

+    On RedHat based systems, if you have the [EPEL repo](https://fedoraproject.org/wiki/EPEL) installed and enabled, you can install the libcsv packages using yum:

+         #As root
+         yum -y install libcsv libcsv-devel

 * *NOTE*: We use git submodules to pull in the remaining dependencies - you can skip directly to the [[building|Compiling-GenomicsDB#Building]] section if you do not wish to manually fetch and build the following dependencies.
 * TileDB